dominicstop/react-native-ios-navigator/README.md

 📝 **Note**: The reason why this component has the "portal" suffix is because it's "transporting" things like the route options and the render props somewhere else.

 This component is meant to be used inside a route (i.e. it must be used inside the `renderRoute` function in the `NavigatorView.routes` prop).
-This is because internally, this component relies on react context to communicate to the parent `NavigatorRouteView` component.
+This is because internally, this component relies on react context to communicate to the parent route container (i.e.  `NavigatorRouteView`) component.

 For some extra background info, the `NavigatorRouteView` component is responsible for: